blinkenlichten/simple-gui-crawler/README.md

 The algorithm and the GUI are, they need some testing.

 # Ideas
+There are 2 points:
++ test03-v03/webgrep subproject has pure C++11 STL code + external C libraries for HTTP(S), manual thread/callback management.
++ test03-v03/ Has Qt5 GUI with all it's fancy stuff like SLOTs/SIGNALs, although built with CMake, coz qmake syntax is dumb.

 The program has reduced to minimum use of explicitly defined sync. variables like mutual exclusions, we're syncronizing the tasks either using lock-free RAII ownership passing(shared pointers), and some volatile bool flags, the rest is taken by higher level task management entities: